 With the advent of the new Rebecca McCoombes Cup women’s competition, older girls (Harris Shield players and strong MSW Garland players and above) are encouraged to play their second game in this competition.

 From about 14-15 years of age, Wests girls and young women play in the Brisbane Women’s Cricket Harris Shield (U15), Kirsten Pike Plate (Open) and Rebecca McCoombes Cup (Open) community cricket competitions.
 Further details of these competitions can be found on our BWC page.

 Harris Shield and Kirsten Pike Plate games are played on Friday and Saturday nights, and occasionally on Monday nights.
 Rebecca McCoombes Cup games are played on Sunday afternoons.

 Our junior girls are allocated into teams following out junior girls grading day, details of which are published each season on our junior grading page.
 Under the MSW Stage-based grading system, we have the flexibility to place girls in teams at a level of play they are comfortable with, and age is a secondary consideration.

 What next?
 Beyond junior girls cricket…

 Once their junior cricket playing days are over, Wests girls have fantastic options to continue playing in girls and women’s community and premier cricket competitions.

 Wests enters teams in the Brisbane Womens Cricket community competitions, providing opportunities for players of all ages to continue playing cricket for the club for as long as they’re able to hold a bat and bowl a ball!

-Or if high-octane competition is more your shctick, many of our junior girls have progressed to playing for our very strong female premier cricket Paul Pink Shield, Kirby Short Cup, and Women’s Premier Grade teams and some have gone on to play representative cricket at district, state and national level.
+Or if high-octane competition is more your shctick, many of our junior girls have progressed to playing for our very strong female premier cricket Paul Pink Shield and Women’s Premier Grade teams and some have gone on to play representative cricket at district, state and national level.

 How to play girls cricket at Wests